 Here are the top five tips that Hetal and Anuja share with our readers.

-Follow these simple yet very important tips to enhance your cooking technique and flavor:
+Follow these simple yet very important tips to enhance your cooking technique and flavour:

-- Never overcook – When we overcook food, especially vegetables, we lose out on the texture and the flavor.
+- Never overcook – When we overcook food, especially vegetables, we lose out on the texture and the flavour.

 - Avoid stirring too much or flipping too often – avoid this and allow the food to cook properly.

 - Never use pots and pans that are too small – Avoid overcrowding food and allow it to have ample space to ensure even cooking.